stclib/STC/advanced_example.md

-To be able to use CMap (or one of the other unordered associative containers) with a user-defined key-type, you need to define two things:
+To be able to use CMap with a user-defined key-type, you need to define two things:

 1. A hash function; this must be a function that calculates the hash value given an object of the key-type.